isabella232/consumerview_integration_guide/README.md

 For the purposes of this tutorial we will assume you have already installed and logged into Aperture Data Studio.

 ### Step 1
 You will need the jar file for the Consumer View Add-on Step.
-Download the jar that is given to you by EDQ, and drop it into C:\Program Files\Experian\Aperture Data Studio 1.3.0\addons (the folder Aperture Data Studio 1.3.0 should end in the version of Aperture Data Studio you are using).
+Download the jar that is given to you by EDQ, and drop it into C:\Program Files\Experian\Aperture Data Studio 1.3.0\addons (the folder name Aperture Data Studio 1.3.0 should end in the version of Aperture Data Studio you are using).

 ### Step 2
 Restart the service by clicking on the user name in the top-right corner and select "Restart service."